 General Internal Medicine Hospitalist and Consultative Medicine Open Positions

 The Hospital Medicine Program, part of the Division of General Internal Medicine (GIM) and the Department of Medicine, is currently accepting online applications.
 GIM will review candidate applications for positions on the Hospital Medicine Service and Medicine Consult Service.
-Candidates may be considered at individual or multiple sections of GIM--Harborview Medical Center, University of Washington Medical Center, and VA Puget Sound Health Care System.
+Candidates may be considered at individual or multiple sections of GIM--Harborview Medical Center, University of Washington Medical Center (Montlake and Northwest Campuses), and VA Puget Sound Health Care System.
 Applicants only seeking employment at the Northwest Campus will be asked to apply through a separate job posting, where the positions will be exclusively for full-time clinical faculty.

 The Hospital Medicine Program at HMC offers daytime and/or night-time positions for full or part-time academic internists.
 Successful applicants will demonstrate a commitment to providing high value care to the patients of HMC in the spirit of service to our community's most vulnerable populations with a special dedication to improving health systems, medical education and scholarship.